fetlab/website/content/722/syllabus.md

 	thoughtful, relevant comments or questions.
 - 75%: Moderate participation in the class discussion; contributing with relevant comments or questions.
+- 50%: Little participation in the class discussion; perhaps talked once.
-- 50%: Physically present but not engaged in the in-class discussion;
+- 25%: Physically present but not engaged in the in-class discussion;
 	not paying attention, buried in a laptop, etc.
 - 0%: Not physically present in class.